nathangrigg/Latex.bbpackage/readme.md

 The idea is that when you usually typeset, the info will not be printed.
 Only under certain circumstances (e.g. you are going to print it out or email it to someone) do you want to include the revision information.
 One benefit to this method is that if someone else needs to typeset the document and they do not have the full git repository or even know what git is, everything will work.

+This also requires TeXShop to be installed on your computer.

+## Check Latex Syntax

+This is a script by Ramón M. Figueroa-Centeno that invokes ChkTeX on your document and displays the results in a nice format.
+You need to have ChkTeX installed for this to work.
+(For more information on ChkTeX, see
+<http://baruch.ev-en.org/proj/chktex/>.)
+ChkTeX is included in the TeXLive package.
+Alternatively, if you use homebrew, you can install it using `brew install chktex`.

 # License